Authorization

 Last updated: 4 minutes read.

-Authorisation is the process of validating API client requests against the access rights they have been granted, ensuring that the requests comply with any imposed limitations.
-It’s the most prevalent topic on the OWASP list, with three entries covering different levels of authorisation.
+Authorization is the process of validating API client requests against the access rights they have been granted, ensuring that the requests comply with any imposed limitations.
+It’s the most prevalent topic on the OWASP list, with three entries covering different levels of authorization.

-Authorisation can be a complex process that occurs at multiple locations throughout the request lifecycle.
+Authorization can be a complex process that occurs at multiple locations throughout the request lifecycle.
 For example, a gateway can use access control policies to determine whether a required path is acceptable.
 But for decisions based on object data, such as when a client requests a particular record from the database, it’s the API that’s best positioned, as only it has access to the necessary data.
-For more information about the authorisation process, see Authorisation Levels in the appendix.
+For more information about the authorization process, see Authorization Levels in the appendix.

-Implement authorisation in the best locations across the stack.
-For an overview of the different authorisation levels across the stack please visit this page.
-Use the gateway to handle general API authorisation related to hosts, methods, paths and properties.
-This leaves the API to handle the finer details of object-level authorisation.
-In terms of OWASPs authorisation categories, it can be split as follows:
+Implement authorization in the best locations across the stack.
+For an overview of the different authorization levels across the stack please visit this page.
+Use the gateway to handle general API authorization related to hosts, methods, paths and properties.
+This leaves the API to handle the finer details of object-level authorization.
+In terms of OWASPs authorization categories, it can be split as follows:

 Handle with the API.
-It can access and understand the data needed to make authorisation decisions on individual objects within its database.
+It can access and understand the data needed to make authorization decisions on individual objects within its database.

 Handle with both the API and the gateway.
 The approach depends on the type of API: